Frequently Asked Questions

 to 100M.
 Cat5e cable is rated for up to 350M.
 Cat6 cable is rated from 550M to 1000M

-depending on the source of the cable.
-And Cat7 cable is rated from 700M to 1000M.
+depending on the source of the cable and speed used.
+Cat7 cable is supposedly rated from 700M to 1000M.

-It should be noted that there is currently no official standard for Cat6 or Cat7,
+It should be noted that there is currently no official standard for Cat7,

 Q: What is the difference between the various types of cable